-In May 2017, the United States Supreme Court made a ruling on how courts decide military retirement in a military divorce.
-The case, Howell v.
-Howell, found that courts cannot treat waived portions of military retirement pay as part of the divisible community estate in a divorce.
+In May 2017, the United States Supreme Court issued a significant ruling in Howell v.
+Howell that clarified how military retirement is treated in military divorces.
+The Court determined that courts cannot consider waived portions of military retirement pay as part of the divisible community estate during divorce proceedings.
+This ruling has important implications for both military service members and their spouses, as it impacts how retirement benefits are allocated and protected in divorce settlements.

-If you are in a military family going through or considering a divorce, this landmark decision could significantly affect your case.
+If you are in a military family going through or considering a divorce, this landmark decision in Howell v.
+Howell could significantly affect your case.
 The divorce attorneys at the Law Office of Bryan Fagan, PLLC, aim to explain the decision’s potential impact on your life through this blog post.

 Background on the Howell Case